-vticipation Ru NAILS/LASHES INAPPROPRIATE HEAD GARMENT, HAIR HANGING PAST SHOULDERS, NOT SECURED CELL PHONE USE IMPROPER UNIFORM-street clothes, top, bottoms, hoodies, colored shoes, not white/ black leather shoes TARDY MORE THAN 15 MIN -OR- IN/OUT OF CLASS (VERIFIED BY IN/OUT SHEET) DISRUPTIVE, SLEEPING, BEHAVIORS, EXCESSIVE TALKING ETC. R E S U L T O F I N F R A C T I O N S ~REMOVE LASHES/NAILS IMMEDIATELY (25 POINTS) OR ~SEND HOME=MAKE UP HOURS ~DEDUCTION OF 100 PARTICIPATION POINTS ~HOMEWORK NOT ACCEPTED FOR THE DAT 1 st INFRACTION- ~DEDUCTION OF100 PARTICIPATIONPOINTS~COUNSEL2ND INFRACTION- ~REMOVEMMEDIATELY ANDSEND HOME=MAKEUP HOURS~DEDUCTION OF100 PARTICIPATIONPOINTS~HOMEWORK NOTACCEPTED FOR THEDATOR-~REMAINS IN CLASS~NO MAKE UPWORK~DEDUCTION OF100 POINTS~ADDITIONALASSIGNMENT @INSTRUCTORSDISCRETION (notfor a grade)~HOMEWORK NOTACCEPTED FOR THEDAT 1 st INFRACTION- ~DEDUCTION OF100PARTICIPATIONPOINTS~COUNSEL~ADDITIONALASSIGNMENT @INSTRUCTORSDISCRETION (notfor a grade)2 ND INFRACTION- ~DEDUCTION OF100PARTICIPATIONPOINTS ~ADDITIONALASSIGNMENT @INSTRUCTORSDISCRETION (notfor a grade) "REMOVE IMMEDIATELY AND SEND HOME=MAKE UP HOURS "DEDUCTION OF 100 PARTICIPATION POINTS "HOMEWORK NOT ACCEPTED FOR THE DAT OR- "REMAINS IN CLASS " NO MAKE UP WORK "DEDUCTION OF 100 POINTS "ADDITIONAL ASSIGNMENT @ INSTRUCTORS DISCRETION (not for a grade) "HOMEWORK NOT ACCEPTED FOR THE DAT IN/OUT OF CLASS ~DEDUCTION OF 10 PARTICIPATION POINTS PER OCCURENCE TARDY MORE THAN 30 MIN- ~DEDUCTION OF 25 PARTICIPATION POINTS TARDY MORE THAN 1 HOUR- ~DEDUCTION OF 50 PARTICIPATION POINTS TARDY MORE THAN 1⁄2 CLASS TIME ~HOMEWORK NOT ACCEPTED FOR THE DAT DEPENDING ON THE SEVERITY- 1 ST INFRACTION- ~DEDUCTION OF 100 PARTICIPATION POINTS ~COUNSEL 2 nd INFRACTION- ~REMOVE IMMEDIATELY ~SEND HOME=MAKE UP HOURS ~DEDUCTION OF 100 PARTICIPATION POINTS ~HOMEWORK NOT ACCEPTED FOR THE DAT ALL OCCURENCES WILL BE DOCUMENTED IN CONTACT MGR COUNSELINGS WILL BE DOCUMENTED IN CONEXT FOR STUDENT'S SIGNATURE THE PROGRAM ADMINISTRATOR IS NOTIFIED IF INFRACTIONS ESCALATE TO 2 ND INFRACTION OR STUDENT IS SENT HOME 5/2022.gredus
+NAILS/LASHES INAPPROPRIATE HEAD GARMENT, HAIR HANGING PAST SHOULDERS, NOT SECURED CELL PHONE USE IMPROPER UNIFORM street clothes, top, bottoms, hoodies, colored shoes, not white/ black leather shoes TARDY MORE THAN 15 MIN -OR- IN/OUT OF CLASS (VERIFIED BY IN/OUT SHEET) DISRUPTIVE, SLEEPING, BEHAVIORS, EXCESSIVE TALKING, ETC. R E S U L T O F I N F R A C T I O N S ~REMOVE LASHES/NAILS IMMEDIATELY (25 POINTS) OR SEND HOME MAKE UP HOURS ~DEDUCTION OF 100 PARTICIPATION ~HOMEWORK NOT ACCEPTED FOR THE DAY 1st INFRACTION- ~DEDUCTION OF100 PARTICIPATION POINTS ~COUNSEL 2ND INFRACTION- ~REMOVE IMMEDIATELY AND SEND HOME =MAKE UP HOURS ~DEDUCTION OF 100 PARTICIPATION POINTS 100 PARTICIPATION OF 100 PARTICIPATION OF 100 PARTICIPATION POINTS ~ADDITIONAL ASSIGNMENT @ INSTRUCTOR'S DISCRETION (not for a grade) ~HOMEWORK NOT ACCEPTED FOR THE DAY 1st INFRACTION- ~DEDUCTION OF100 PARTICIPATION POINTS ~COUNSEL ~ADDITIONAL ASSIGNMENT @ INSTRUCTOR'S DISCRETION (not for a grade) 2ND INFRACTION- ~DEDUCTION OF 100 PARTICIPATION POINTS 100 PARTICIPATION POINTS ~ADDITIONAL ASSIGNMENT @ INSTRUCTOR'S DISCRETION (not for a grade) ~REMOVE IMMEDIATELY AND SEND HOME MAKE UP HOURS ~DEDUCTION OF 100 PARTICIPATION POINTS ~HOMEWORK NOT ACCEPTED FOR THE DAY OR- IN/OUT OF CLASS ~DEDUCTION OF 10 PARTICIPATION POINTS PER OCCURRENCE TARDY MORE THAN 30 MIN- ~DEDUCTION OF 25 PARTICIPATION POINTS TARDY MORE THAN 1 HOUR ~DEDUCTION OF 50 PARTICIPATION POINTS TARDY MORE THAN 1⁄2 CLASS TIME ~DEDUCTION OF 100 PARTICIPATION POINTS ~HOMEWORK NOT ACCEPTED FOR THE DAY DEPENDING ON THE SEVERITY- 1st INFRACTION- "DEDUCTION OF100 PARTICIPATION POINTS "COUNSEL 2nd INFRACTION- "REMOVE IMMEDIATELY "SEND HOME =MAKE "DEDUCTION OF 100 PARTICIPATION POINTS "HOMEWORK NOT ACCEPTED FOR THE DAY

+OCCURENCES WILL BE DOCUMENTED /COUNSELINGS WILL BE DOCUMENTED/THE PROGRAM ADMINISTRATOR IS NOTIFIED IF INFRACTIONS ESCALATE TO 2ND INFRACTION OR STUDENT IS SENT HOME 5/2022.gredus & 6/2023 revised.